MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

 ### Add AD DS User to Group activity

-This activity adds a user to a security group in Active Directory Domain Services (AD&nbsp;DS) in Service Manager.
+This activity adds a user to a security group in Active Directory Domain Services (AD DS) in Service Manager.
 The user and the group must belong to the same domain, and all the containers in the domain are searched.

 |Design time prerequisites|Run time prerequisites|
 |--------------------------|------------------------------|